lua-rocks/minetest-lsp-api/README.md

 Also, I try to start all sentences in all comments with a capital letter and end with a period.

+Otherwise, I try not to make huge edits to the documentation, so that all the changes from the original .txt file is easy to update in .lua file.

 [lsp api]: https://github.com/sumneko/lua-language-server
 [lsp format]: https://github.com/sumneko/lua-language-server/wiki/Annotations
 [minetest]: https://github.com/minetest/minetest/tree/master/doc